Beehive in a UK apiary

 Varroa Monitoring Methods (UK) – How to Measure Mite Levels

 Monitoring varroa is the foundation of sensible varroa management.
 It tells you whether your mite level is low, rising, or already high enough to threaten the colony.
+If you want the shorter big-picture version first, start with the varroa overview.

 This page explains the main monitoring options used by UK beekeepers and how to use them without turning beekeeping into a science project.
+If you arrived here because of symptoms such as deformed wings, patchy brood or colony decline, but are not yet sure varroa is the main issue, try the interactive colony health triage tool or the bee health checker first.

 Why monitoring matters